diSimplex/contexFramacIPythonXeus/Readme.md

 We use the [Meson build system](https://mesonbuild.com/) to build and install this project.

-The easiest way to all of the dependencies from [conda-forge](https://conda-forge.org/) is to use the [micromamba](https://github.com/mamba-org/mamba#micromamba) package management tool.
+The easiest way to install all of the dependencies from [conda-forge](https://conda-forge.org/) is to use the [micromamba](https://github.com/mamba-org/mamba#micromamba) package management tool.